Service Animal Policy

 2. What work or task has the dog or service animal been trained to perform?

 Staff cannot ask about the person’s disability, requirement medical documentation, require a special identification card or training documentation for the service animal, or ask that the service animal demonstrate its ability to perform the work or task.
-Staff who are unsure if an answer to question 2 is adequate may contact the Office of Disability Services to consult with the Director of the Learning Center.
+Staff who are unsure if an answer to question 2 is adequate may contact the Office of Disability Services to consult with the Director of Disability Support and Success.

 Allergies and fear of dogs are not valid reasons for denying access or refusing service to people using service animals.
 When a person who is allergic to dog dander and a person who uses service animal must spend time in the same room or facility, they both should be accommodated by assigning them, if possible, to different locations within the room or different rooms in the facility.
 An individual with a service animal may not be segregated from other students.